 Third, we should look closely at the Catholic moral argument as found in Humanae Vitae.
 Evangelicals will find themselves in surprising agreement with much of the encyclical's argument.
 As the Pope warned, widespread use of the Pill has led to "serious consequences" including marital infidelity and rampant sexual immorality.
 In reality, the Pill allowed a near-total abandonment of Christian sexual morality in the larger culture.
 Once the sex act was severed from the likelihood of childbearing, the traditional structure of sexual morality collapsed.

-At the same time, even as evangelical Christians are helpfully informed by the natural law, our mode of moral reasoning must be deeply biblical, and the Bible must be the ruling authority.
 For most evangelicals, the major break with Catholic teaching comes at the insistence that "it is necessary that each conjugal act remain ordained in itself to the procreating of human life."
 That is, that every act of marital intercourse must be fully and equally open to the gift of children.
 This claims too much, and places inordinate importance on individual acts of sexual intercourse, rather than the larger integrity of the conjugal bond.

 The focus on "each and every act" of sexual intercourse within a faithful marriage that is open to the gift of children goes beyond the biblical demand.
 Since the encyclical does not reject all family planning, this focus requires the distinction between "natural" and "artificial" methods of birth control.
 To the evangelical mind, this is a rather strange and fabricated distinction.
 Looking at the Catholic position helps, but evangelicals must also think for themselves, reasoning from the Scriptures in a careful consideration.